222rohan/erpo/README.md

 | `stop` | shut down the server |

 ### **eidolon**
-logs activity on a local file, also sends to the server.
+logs activity on a local file, also sends the same to the server.

----

 ## **limitations**
 - does not work on wsl
-- not fully tamper
+- not fully tamper free

----

 ## **future**
 - use of LKMs for kernel level monitoring
 - tamper free eidolon using a watchdog daemon 'cerberus'

----

 ## **acknowledgement**
 thanks to open-source tools like `libpcap`, `auditd`, and `inotify`.
----